7.4 Claim Adjudication, EOB/ERA, & Posting

 The Clean Claim

-A clean claim is a claim that is complete, accurate, and free of errors or omissions, so the payer can adjudicate it without requesting additional information.
-Clean claims pay faster and avoid the cost of rework.
-Many state prompt-pay laws and Medicare define a clean-claim payment deadline, which is why first-pass clean-claim rate is a core billing KPI.
+A clean claim is complete, accurate, and free of errors or omissions, so the payer can adjudicate it without requesting additional information.
+Clean claims pay faster and avoid rework.
+Medicare's prompt-pay rule pays clean electronic claims no sooner than 14 days and no later than 30 days (paper clean claims have a 29-day floor); many state prompt-pay laws set commercial deadlines around 30–45 days with interest after that.
+This is why first-pass clean-claim rate is a core billing KPI; a strong target is 95%+.

 Adjudication Phases

-Adjudication is the payer's evaluation of a submitted claim.
-It generally moves through these phases:
+Adjudication is the payer's evaluation of a submitted claim, generally moving through:

 1. Front-end edits — automated checks for valid format, required fields, NPIs, and code validity.
-Failures here usually return as a rejection (the claim never enters the payer system).
+Failures return as a rejection (the claim never enters the payer system).

-4. Adjudication decision — the payer decides to pay in full, pay reduced, or deny, and calculates the allowed amount and patient responsibility.
+4. Adjudication decision — pay in full, pay reduced, or deny; the payer computes the allowed amount, the paid amount, and patient responsibility.

-5. Payment — the payer issues payment and a remittance explaining the decision.
+5. Payment — the payer issues payment plus a remittance explaining the decision.

 ERA vs EOB